Confrontation in Ukraine as diplomacy stalls

 The State Department said Kerry told Lavrov on Saturday that Washington wanted Moscow to cease its drive to annex Crimea and end "provocative steps".
 In a statement, it added: "Kerry made clear to Foreign Minister Lavrov that he would welcome further discussions focused on how to de-escalate the crisis in Ukraine if and when we see concrete evidence that Russia is prepared to engage on these proposals."

-In Kiev, Yatseniuk said he would address the U.N.
-Security Council during a debate on Ukraine.
-He is also due to hold talks with the U.S. government that will show Washington's support of the new Ukrainian leadership.
+In Kiev, Yatseniuk said he would address the United Nations Security Council during a debate on Ukraine.
+He is also due to hold talks with the U.S. government which will show Washington's support of the new Ukrainian leadership.

 "Russia's policy is aimed at undermining the basis of the global security system and revising the outcome of World War Two," Interfax quoted Yatseniuk as telling reporters.